hmcts/probate-back-office/README.md

 ### - Option 1: AAT support services

 #### Steps:
+If this is your first run, stop (or clean out) existing Docker containers.

 1. `$ unset USE_LOCAL_SUPPORT_SERVICES`
 2. Ensure your VPN is on.
-3. Stop (or clean out) existing Docker containers.
-4. Run:
+3. Run (you will probably not need to do this every time):
 ```bash
 az login
 az acr login --name hmctspublic --subscription DCD-CNP-Prod
 az acr login --name hmctsprivate --subscription DCD-CNP-Prod
 ```
-5. Run `$ ./gradlew bootWithCcd`
+4. Run `$ ./gradlew bootWithCcd`
-6. Wait until tasks have stopped running in the terminal.
+5. Wait until tasks have stopped running in the terminal.

 #### Using the setup: